 At SAVE – Southern Alberta Veterinary Emergency our team consists of skilled veterinarians, who have many years of surgical experience.
-Our veterinarians perform emergency, reproductive, orthopedic, soft tissue, exploratory, and wound repair surgeries.
+Our veterinarians perform emergency, orthopedic, soft tissue, exploratory, and wound repair surgeries.
 If you or your primary care veterinarian think your pet can benefit from a surgical procedure, call us at 403.995.3270 or have your vet send a referral.

 The most common surgeries SAVE performs are: